boredazfcuk/docker-nginx/README.md

 ## OPTIONAL VARIABLES

-UID: If you wish to change the user ID of the nginx account within the container, you can set the new value in this variable.
+user_id: If you wish to change the user ID of the nginx account within the container, you can set the new value in this variable.

 GID: If you wish to change the group ID of the nginx account within the container, you can set the new value in this variable.